Chat with us, powered by LiveChat

 What does China’s Digital Economy Look Like?

 China boasts a strong and consistently growing digital economy.
 Notably, Chinese retail e-commerce sales have surpassed those of the United States retail every year since 2013, with a significant lead since 2015.
-As of 2021, the Chinese digital economy has surged to an estimated value of US$17 trillion (RMB 47.9 trillion).
+In 2024, the value added of China’s core digital economy industries reached CNY 14.09 trillion, accounting for 10.5% of GDP, according to the China Academy of Information and Communications Technology.

 Domestic Digital Landscape